JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 - to catch exceptions before they reach the user with plenty of details
 - to log the issues so we can investigate them later

-If you check the WeatherForecastController controller, you will notice that a ILogger<> can be injected into our own classes.
+If you check the WeatherForecastController controller, you will notice that an instance of type "ILogger<>" can be injected into our own classes.

 Let's update the `BlogPostDataStore` class to include this dependency: